The History Of The Champs Élysées Cocktail.

 The oaky wine flavor of the brandy is perfectly balanced by the herbal flavor of the Green Chartreuse, and the acidic citrus is cut perfectly by the syrup.
-It taste like an herbal brandy sour, but its proportions are what make it balanced and tasty.
-If you have never had this then you don’t know what you are missing.
-One of the top 5 drinks I have ever had for sure.
+It tastes like an herbal brandy sour, but its proportions make it balanced and tasty.
+If you have never had this, you don’t know what you are missing—one of the top 5 drinks I have ever had.

 The Most Important Ingredient

-The most important ingredient in the Champs Élysées is the Green Chartreuse.
-It’s unique green herb flavor totally shapes the drink.
-Any normal brandy will work and in fact I wouldn’t use a really nice sipping one.
+The most essential ingredient in the Champs Élysées is the Green Chartreuse.
+Its unique green herb flavor shapes the drink.
+Any ordinary brandy will work, and in fact, I wouldn’t use a lovely sipping one.
 It would be a waste since the Chartreuse becomes the primary flavor.
-Fortunately for you there is only one Green Chartreuse so you can’t really make this wrong since its a pretty straight forward list of ingredients.
-Unfortunately Green Chartreuse cost around $60 a bottle so it makes this a pretty pricy drink to make at home.
+Fortunately, there is only one Green Chartreuse, so you can’t make this wrong since it’s a pretty short list of ingredients.
+Unfortunately, Green Chartreuse costs around $60 a bottle, making this a pretty pricy drink to make at home.

 Who Were Nina Toye & A. H. Adair?